cb-geo/cpp-guide/naming/type_names.md

 ## Type names

-Type names start with a capital letter and have a capital letter for each new word, with no underscores: MpmSolidParticle, LinearElastic.
+> **Note** Type names start with a capital letter and have a capital letter for each new word, with no underscores: MpmSolidParticle, LinearElastic.

 The names of all types — classes, structs, typedefs, and enums — have the same naming convention.
 For example: